coolbreeze413/qorc-onion-apps/qorc_fpga_breathectrl/README.rst

 Command Line Usage
 ~~~~~~~~~~~~~~~~~~

-Note that, all the commands below are run from the root of this directory.
+:code:`Note: all the commands below are run from the root of this directory.`

 Initialize Environment
 **********************